 - Selection of vigorous germplasm, half sibling of known variety in the case of seedlings.

 - Use of healthy planting stock, 5-8 months old seedlings with well-developed root system.

 - Analyzing and amending soil to adjust pH and nutrient imbalances at pre-plant and with an ongoing quarterly fertilizer schedule.

 - A site specific strategy for weed management, windbreaks and shade.

 A cacao nursery trial was conducted to screen and identify a promising commercially available mycorrhizal soil amendment to use in the on-farm component of the trial.
 Growth rate (basal diameter, height, leaf count) was recorded for seven treatments: control (no fertilizer), control plus 75% commercial practice fertilizer, control plus 100% commercial practice fertilizer, amendment 1 + 75% fertilizer , amendment 2 + 75% fertilizer, amendment 3 plus 75% fertilizer, amendment mix (1-3) plus 75% fertilizer.
 Root samples were collected and are being analyzed for colonization by the biological amendments in an ongoing research collaboration.
 Preliminary results indicate small but statistically significant increase in growth for two of the amendments over the control treatment, one of which was selected for use in the on-farm component of the trial.

 Educational & Outreach Activities

-Consultation were conducted during site visits to three participating farms.
+Consultations were conducted during site visits to five farms participating in the trial, as well as three additional farms.